H. Daudi Mokinyo: Family

 Haron Daudi Mokinyo Loolpisia was born in Loita in 1912.
 He was born in a family of four children, one brother and two sisters.

 Education and career

 He went to Narok school in Narok in 1926, at that time, parents of the students were giving out cows to the school to provide milk.
 His father went to school to be with him due to his young age.
 Eventually, the school employed Daudi's father as a casual worker, where he learned how to read and write.
 In 1952, Reverend Daudi attended a Divinity school in Limuru, today known as Limuru school of theology.
-While in divinity school, reverend Mokinyo worked with reverent Manasses Kuria for one year.
-In 1951 he was ordained as a deacon at all Saints Cathedral in Nairobi.
-He was posted to Emmanuel church in Kajiado.
+While in divinity school, Reverend Mokinyo worked with Reverend Manasses Kuria for one year.
+In 1951 he was ordained as a deacon at All Saints' Cathedral, Nairobi.
+He was posted to Emmanuel Church in Kajiado.
 He went back to college after one year, and graduated in 1954, after which he was ordained in 1955 at Emmanuel church.